zaksabeast/DreamRadarCartRedirect/README.md

 <details>
    <summary>
    <h3>
-      Dream Radar (Japan)
+      Building the patch for Dream Radar (Japan)
    </h3>
    </summary>

    1. Rename your obtained `.code` file to `radar.bin`
-   2. Open a shell in the folder containing your recently renamed `.bin`and the rest of the above resources.
-If you are using installed versions of the aforementioned tools, omit the preceding `./`. __Windows users__: replace all the binary names in the following with `.\$NAME.exe`, so `./armips` becomes `.\armips.exe` etc.
+   2. Open a shell in the folder containing the renamed `.bin` file and other resources.
+If you're using installed versions of the tools, omit the preceding `./`.
    3. Execute the following command, replacing `$GAME_ID` with the ID of your game (check [the table](#version-table)) and `$SAVE_PATH` with the location of your save file on your SD card, so if using TWiLightMenu with a Pokémon Black 2 ROM stored at `/roms/nds/black2.nds`, use `IREO` and `/roms/nds/saves/black2.sav`.

       ```shell